projectronin/takehome-android/README.md

 **Testing:**

-Your code should be testable and modular.
-We are not looking for anything specific, but unit tests that provide enough coverage would be ideal.
+Your code should be testable and modular and, while we don't expect 100% code coverage, please make sure you include some unit and/or integration tests.

 **Important notes:**